sitamgithub-MSIT/MalDetect/README.md

   - `index.html`: This file contains the code for the home page of the web application.
 It contains a brief description of the project and an image upload placeholder.
   - `layout.html`: This file contains the code for the layout of the web application.
 It is used as a base template for the other templates.
-  - `result.html`: This file contains the code for the prediction page of the web application.
-It contains the code for displaying the prediction results.
+  - `result.html`: This file contains the code for the web application's prediction page, which displays the prediction results.

 - `test/`: This directory contains the pytest tests for the Flask web application.